fingerpich/jalali-moment/README.md

 #### Parse

-Create a instance of moment from a jalali or miladi date and time as string.[more](https://momentjs.com/docs/#/parsing/)
+Create a instance of moment from a Jalali (Persian) or Miladi date and time as string.[more](https://momentjs.com/docs/#/parsing/)
 ```js
 m = moment('1367/11/4', 'jYYYY/jM/jD');// parse a jalali (persian) date
 m = moment('1989/1/24', 'YYYY/M/D');// parse a gregorian (miladi) date